jlintusaari/envision-engine-demo/README.md

 # EnvisionEngine Demo

+Link to a YouTube recording of this demo: https://youtu.be/FHD_iQ3oGSc?t=2401

 This Robot Framework script shows how to use Qentinel's QVision computer vision library in test automation and RPA.
 It uses the new EnvisionEngine OCR engine that provides fast and reliable OCR that runs on commodity hardware.
-EnvisionEngine achieves its performance using a combination of deep learning and probabilistic modelling.
+EnvisionEngine achieves its performance using a combination of image processing, deep learning, and probabilistic modelling.

 The whole test script relies purely on computer vision extracting UI elements from an image of the computer screen and then issuing emulated keyboard and